 The subject site has frontage along US 1 (Baltimore Avenue), which is designated in the MPOT as a major collector roadway (MC-200).
-US 1 along the property's frontage is also designated as a master plan roadway in the sector plan with a recommended variable width ultimate right-of-way of 88-92 feet.
-Currently, US 1 along the property's frontage has a varying right-of-way width, extending from 30 feet from the centerline along the southern end to 66 feet from the centerline at the northern end.
-The PPS does not demonstrate adequate dedication along the property's entire US 1 frontage to facilitate the ultimate right-of-way recommendation as provided in the sector plan.
+US 1 along the property's frontage is also designated as a master plan roadway in the sector plan with a recommended variable width ultimate ROW of 88-92 feet.
+Currently, US 1 along the property's frontage has a varying ROW width, extending from 30 feet from the centerline along the southern end to 66 feet from the centerline at the northern end.
+The PPS does not demonstrate adequate dedication along the property's entire US 1 frontage to facilitate the ultimate ROW recommendation as provided in the sector plan.

-As previously noted, the referenced PPS application proposes the redevelopment of a portion of the property to the north of the site to provide a mix of new residential and office uses.
-Through correspondence, the property owner, UMD, has objected to dedicating right-of-way from the parcels it plans to retain because it wants to retain custodianship of the public sidewalks along US 1, rather than turn them over to the Maryland State Highway Administration (SHA) which controls the roadway.
-The applicant has also indicated that the dedication of right-of-way should be limited to the portion of the site which will be redeveloped, citing that the ultimate right-of-way along this portion of the site is already provided and is consistent with the master plan recommended right-of-way.
-Staff does not support the applicant's claim and asserts that the entire limits and extent of the property identified in the PPS application are subject to the provisions outlined in the Subdivision Regulations, which includes compliance with the master plan and sector plan recommendations.
-However, staff recognizes that SHA is the ultimate arbiter of the improvements to its right-of-way, and that there is an existing working relationship between SHA and UMD where SHA controls the roadway of US 1, while UMD controls the sidewalks.
-SHA may refuse to accept dedication of right-of-way based on wanting UMD to retain maintenance of the sidewalks.
+As previously noted, the subject PPS is for redevelopment of the north portion of the site to provide a mix of new residential and office uses.
+Through correspondence, the property owner, UMD, has objected to dedicating ROW from the parcels it plans to retain because it wants to retain custodianship of the public sidewalks along US 1, rather than turn them over to the Maryland State Highway Administration (SHA) which controls the roadway.
+The applicant also indicated that the dedication of ROW should be limited to the portion of the site which will be redeveloped, citing that the ultimate ROW along this portion of the site is already provided and is consistent with the master plan recommended ROW.
+The entire limits and extent of the property included in the PPS are subject to the provisions outlined in the Subdivision Regulations, which includes compliance with the master plan and sector plan recommendations.
+However, SHA is the ultimate arbiter of the improvements to its ROW, and there is an existing working relationship between SHA and UMD, where SHA controls the roadway of US 1, while UMD controls the sidewalks.
+SHA may therefore refuse to accept dedication of ROW, based on wanting UMD to retain maintenance of the sidewalks.

-As a condition of approval, staff recommends that prior to signature approval of the PPS, the PPS shall be modified to include a minimum right-of-way dedication of 44 feet from the centerline of US 1 along the entire site frontage, consistent with the master plan recommendation, unless the applicant provides written correspondence from SHA refusing the dedication.
-Should such a letter be provided, prior to signature approval, the PPS should still reflect right-of-way dedication to the existing curb line, as well as a sufficiently wide public use easement along Parcel B and Parcel 7's entire frontage on US 1, to accommodate the existing sidewalks and crosswalks.
-The public use easement should be established to ensure continued public access to the site's US 1 pedestrian frontage improvements.
+As a condition of approval, prior to signature approval of the PPS, the PPS shall be modified to include a minimum ROW dedication of 44 feet from the centerline of US 1 along the entire site frontage, consistent with the master plan recommendation, unless the applicant provides written correspondence from SHA refusing the dedication.
+Should such a letter be provided, prior to signature approval, the PPS shall still reflect ROW dedication to the existing curb line, as well as a sufficiently wide public use easement along Parcel B and Parcel 7's entire frontage on US 1, to accommodate the existing sidewalks and crosswalks.
+The public use easement shall be established to ensure continued public access to the site's US 1 pedestrian frontage improvements.

 In addition, the site is bounded on the east side by Campus Drive, an 80-foot collector road (C-202).
-The latest plan submission shows the property line to be approximately 40 feet from the centerline of Campus Drive.
-Therefore, it does not appear that any additional right-of-way is required along this roadway.
-However, the plans submitted for signature approval should include appropriate dimensions to demonstrate that the required right-of-way is already provided.
+The PPS shows the property line to be approximately 40 feet from the centerline of Campus Drive.
+Therefore, it does not appear that any additional ROW is required along this roadway.
+However, the plans submitted for signature approval shall include appropriate dimensions to demonstrate that the required ROW is already provided.